 The usage of a dynamically assigned 5QI for a QoS Flow requires in addition the signalling of the complete 5G QoS characteristics (described in clause 5.7.3) as part of the QoS profile.

 When a standardized or pre-configured 5QI is used for a QoS Flow, some of the 5G QoS characteristics may be signalled as part of the QoS profile (as described in clause 5.7.3).
+The PDU Set QoS Parameters are not used to derive 5QI in this release.